This list of interesting places in Singapore is designed to take you deeper into the city to uncover the weird, the crazy, the hidden and the elusive.

 Hire bikes on arrival and head to the Chek Jawa Wetlands – one of Singapore’s richest ecosystems where you can explore the mangroves via boardwalks, and climb the lookout tower.
 Getting there via bumboat is half the fun.
 The bumboat is $3 and leaves from the Changi ferry dock.

-You can also visit via an organized bike tour.
+You can also visit via this organized bike tour.

 4 Unique Eats in Singapore